-The lion by the side of the road
+The photo of a lion carcass dumped by the side of the road

 (TE Wilson is the author of Mezcalero, a Detective Sánchez novel.)